 QUMY Dog Boots

-The most practical dog boots we have tested.
-They have a waterproof exterior, a rugged anti-slip sole, and a wide split-seam opening that makes them easier to put on than most competitors.
-Most dogs accept them after a brief adjustment period.
+These are the most practical dog boots I've tested.
+They have a waterproof exterior and a rugged anti-slip sole.
+The wide split-seam opening makes them much easier to put on than the Ruffwear Grip Trex.
+Most dogs accept them after a brief (and slightly hilarious) adjustment period.

 Musher's Secret Paw Wax

-If your dog absolutely refuses to wear boots, Musher's Secret creates a breathable barrier that protects pads from hot pavement, rough rocks, ice, and salt.
-Apply before each hike and reapply for longer outings.
+Some dogs absolutely refuse to wear boots.
+Musher's Secret is your backup plan.
+It creates a breathable barrier that protects pads from hot pavement and sharp rocks.
+Just apply it before each hike.
+Reapply for longer outings.

 Dog Backpacks

-A healthy adult dog can comfortably carry up to 25% of their body weight, which means your 50-pound dog can take some of the load off your back.
-Dog backpacks are perfect for carrying their own water, food, and waste bags.
+A healthy adult dog can carry up to 25% of their body weight.
+That means your 50-pound dog can take some of the load off your back.
+Dog backpacks are perfect for holding their own water, food, and waste bags.

 Ruffwear Approach Pack

-Our top pick for dog backpacks.
-The saddlebag design distributes weight evenly, the compression straps keep the load stable, and the harness base is padded enough for all-day comfort.
-It also has a leash attachment point built into the top.
+This is my top pick for dog backpacks.
+The saddlebag design distributes weight evenly.
+Compression straps keep the load stable when your dog runs.
+The harness base is padded enough for all-day wear.
+It also has a sturdy leash attachment point right on top.

 Buy the Ruffwear Approach Pack on Amazon